 Your body will thank you and taking a quick break can give you an energy boost when it’s time to go back to work.

-Distractions abound, especially when you run an online business.
+Distractions abound, especially when you run a business from home.

 Forty-five minutes later that email is long forgotten and you’re wondering why you’re looking at chocolate chip cookie recipes on Pinterest.

-Distractions are the undisputed enemy of your productivity as a mom boss.
+Distractions are the undisputed enemy of your productivity.
 So as you create your work at home mom routine, be ruthless about getting rid of them.